 Provider will provide the Application Services 24 hours per day, 365 days per year with an Availability of 99.8%, excluding scheduled maintenance, which will not be performed during Company’s normal business hours of operation from 7:00 AM to 6:00 PM (ET).
 Provider will provide Company with its maintenance schedule and will notify Company in advance of any non-scheduled maintenance.
 Provider will keep and maintain a back-up environmental redundancy system to ensure Availability of the Application Services for Company.

-- Service Level: Monitoring and Response Time.
+II.
+Service Level: Monitoring and Response Time.

 Provider will respond to and resolve System faults based on the severity levels detailed below.
 The time clock will restart any time a severity level is changed.
 “Response” means the time Provider takes from its receipt of a problem report until it begins work to resolve the problem.